tjuqxb/application-demo/README.md

 ### Features ###
 Implement CRUD operations for items.
 Users can add comments when deleting itmes and cancel past deletions.
 The frontend would show undeleted items and deletion histories.
+Sever-side checks all the parameters using DTO layer.
-Adopt transactional process for delete/undelete items.
+Sever-side adopts transactional process for delete/undelete items.

 ### Database Design ###